About Us

 1. Inform the Workforce

-To inform the workforce directly serving families and their loved ones who are navigating both the mental health and substance use systems about the importance of including family support in treatment planning and implementation.
+To inform the workforce directly serving families and their loved ones who are navigating both the mental health and substance use systems about the importance of including family support in planning and implementation.

 Additional workforce members include Family Peer Specialists and their Supervisors, Clinicians, Crisis Care Workers, Educators, Family-Run Organizations, Peer Support and Recovery Support Organizations and those working within the faith community.